jeremysanders/mbproj2/README.rst

 MBProj2 is released under the GNU Library General Public License version 2 or greater.
 See the file COPYING for details.

-Described in *Evolution, core properties and masses of SPT-selected galaxy clusters from hydrostatic Chandra X-ray profiles*, J.S.
+Described in *Hydrostatic Chandra X-ray analysis of SPT-selected galaxy clusters - I.  Evolution of profiles and core properties*, J.S.
 Sanders, A.C.
 Fabian, H.R.
 Russell and S.A.
 Walker, submitted to MNRAS

 More documentation can be found at http://mbproj2.readthedocs.io/